Heaust-ops/Emfort/client/README.md

 # Emfort

-An ( eCommerce + Hotel Management ) project using MERN stack
+An ( eCommerce ) project using MERN stack

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).